gurunandan-bhat/fcg/content/guild/members/rohitkhilnani.md

 youtube = 'https://www.youtube.com/user/rohitkhilnani'
 +++

-Rohit Khilnani is an entertainment journalist with close to two decades of experience.
-He is the Entertainment Editor for the NDTV Group.
-He is now exploring the digital media along with television.
-He reviews films for NDTV24X7.
+Rohit Khilnani is an entertainment journalist with more than two decades of experience.
+He currently does film interviews for Bollywood Hungama and reviews movies in a personal capacity.
+In the past he was Entertainment Editor for the NDTV Group, India Today Group, Times Internet and CNN-IBN.